aptech/docs/docs/CR-csvReadM.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/housing.csv";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/housing.csv";

-    //Row range from the first line to the end of the file row_range = 1;
+    // Row range from the first line to the end of the file row_range = 1;

-    //Read only the 3rd column
+    // Read only the 3rd column
     col_range = { 3, 3 };

-    //Load the data from the 3rd column into 'x' x = csvReadM(file, row_range, col_range);
+    // Load the data from the 3rd column into 'x' x = csvReadM(file, row_range, col_range);

 Read all rows and all cols, with specified delimiter